PORT OF ALASKA MODERNIZATION PROGRAM

-PAMP will be funded through a combination of federal and state grants, Port of Alaska funds and a potential tariff surcharge.
+PAMP will be funded through a combination of federal and state grants, Port of Alaska funds and a tariff surcharge.
 At a cost of $1.9 billion, the program is not yet fully funded.
 Projects cannot begin until funding requirements are met, and delays will likely translate to increased costs.

 PAMP is comprised of eight projects.
 Hover over each project to learn more.
 Note that the depiction of Cargo Terminal 2 includes a potential design modification.

 To learn about each of these projects, visit the Projects section.

 Port of Alaska completed the Petroleum Cement Terminal (PCT) and the South Floating Dock construction in 2022.